dhutapratama/docs/valet.md

 #### `/usr/local/var/log/php-fpm.log`

-This file is the system log for PHP-FPM errors.
+This file is the system log for GO-FPM errors.

 #### `/usr/local/var/log/nginx`